Zakobian/CMB_cs_plots/README.md

 Code for graph generation for arXiv:2112.07547

-To run simply run plot_me.py
+To run, simply run plot_me.py